davidpots/playsongnotes/backlog.md

 Here's the songs I've most recently re-listed for purchase at Musicnotes.com.
 Each arrangement is officially licensed & legal, and also uses my latest sheet music formatting.

+Note, as of June 2022 I've slowed down a bit (with re-listing some of these older PDFs) due to some other behind-the-scenes things I'm working on.
+But fear not, I do plan on getting back to these at some point!
+And you can always check out my weekly new lessons, which I am keeping up with.

 - May 31 - [Where Rainbows Never Die](https://playsongnotes.com/lessons/112/)
 - May 23 - [Total Eclipse of the Heart](https://playsongnotes.com/lessons/93/)
 - May 16 - [Lookin' Out My Backdoor](https://playsongnotes.com/lessons/261/)